 Introduce the head halter.
 Hold the head halter in your hands for the dog to investigate.
 Mark any sign of interest, such as sniffing or moving toward the halter, with a click or verbal cue (“yes” or “good”) and follow up with a treat.
 Don’t move the halter toward the dog; instead, allow the canine to approach at his own pace.

-If a dog is hesitant to investigate, lay the halter on the ground and toss treats around it to entice him to approach.
+dog is hesitant to investigate, lay the halter on the ground and toss treats around it to entice him to approach.
 Once your dog is comfortable with the halter on the ground, transition to holding it in your hands.
 Start by touching the halter while it remains on the floor; progress to lifting it slowly off the ground until it’s at the height of the dog’s face.
 Each time you touch or move the halter, reward your dog with treats and praise.

 Teach your dog to place his nose through the halter.
 Open the loop with one hand, holding the nose piece with your fingers outstretched so the dog’s muzzle can move through the open area.
 With the other hand, position a treat on the opposite side of the halter to lure the dog’s nose through the loop.
 Don’t push the halter onto your dog’s nose; allow him to move his nose through himself.

 Once your dog willingly puts his nose through the loop, get him used to the feeling of light pressure on his muzzle by gradually reducing the size of the loop.
 If he attempts to go around rather than through the halter loop to get the treat, pull the treat hand back and move the halter so it is again the separating barrier.
 Eventually, your dog will learn that the only way to get to the treat is through the nose loop.

 For especially hesitant dogs, move the lure hand through the nose piece and toward the canine, as if it were the dog’s muzzle.
 Gradually move your hand back through the loop so the dog’s mouth moves through completely.